vlad-timotei/wpgp-tools/README.md

 ## Known issues
 - Tooltips overlap for the Quick Links section (should be fixed upstream)
-- After Save/Aprove/Reject/Fuzzy the scripts don't reload for that row
 - It's an unpacked extension and the repo doesn't use workflows to build the release additional zip

 ## Future version features